Sensitive skin: myth or reality?

 There is no standard treatment for sensitive skin, it is a genetic condition and irritation is due to so many different factors.
 But there are some ways to protect and avoid irritation.

-- Avoiding exposure to provoking factors.
+- Avoid exposure to provoking factors.